6 WATERBORNE PATHOGENS THAT GIVE RISE TO INFECTIONS

 Cryptosporidium

 This diarrhea-inducing parasite is often transmitted through swimming pools and water playgrounds.
 The reports of outbreaks due to this parasite doubled in the U.S. from 14 in 2014 to 32 in 2016.
+Cryptosporidium is one of the intestinal parasites that can cause dehydration and loss of appetite.

 Pseudomonas